 United v Arsenal: Your essential guide

-Manchester United will face Arsenal at Old Trafford during the 2019/20 Premier League season, on the provisional date of Saturday 28 September.
+Manchester United will face Arsenal for the first time in the 2019/20 Premier League season at Old Trafford on Monday 30 September.

 HOW CAN I FOLLOW THE GAME?

 MUTV subscribers will be able to watch live dedicated build-up to the game in the Match Day show, followed by live radio commentary.
 You can also follow our coverage on ManUtd.com and the Official App, where you can track live data and player statistics in the Match Centre.

 WHICH TV CHANNEL IS IT ON IN THE UK?

 Our hotly anticipated meeting with the Gunners has been selected for live TV coverage in the UK by Sky Sports with kick-off at 20:00 BST.
 As always, the match will be shown in full on MUTV from the following day.